Yedomon/plastomics101/README.md

 Supplementary Table 1: Species collection sites

-Supplementary Table 2: List of chloroplast genomes retrieved from NCBI
+Supplementary Table 2: List of chloroplast genomes used in the present study

 Supplementary Table 3: List of 75 chloroplast genomes genes used for phylogenetic tree inference